deoxxa/passports/README.md

 Overview
 --------

-Passpack makes things easier if you're running a multi-tenanted application with [Passport.JS](http://passportjs.org/) by abstracting away some of the book keeping involved with instantiating multiple passport instances and choosing which to use for a given request.
+Passports makes things easier if you're running a multi-tenanted application with [Passport.JS](http://passportjs.org/) by abstracting away some of the book keeping involved with instantiating multiple passport instances and choosing which to use for a given request.